museifu666/museifu666.github.io/_posts/2020-08-09-Defcon28-Red-Team-Village-CTF-Write-up.md

 `gcc -o strings strings.c`

-Checking our newly compiled "strings" file with strings we see the flag in the output but it has been mangled.
+Checking our newly compiled "strings" file with strings we see the flag in the output, but it has been mangled.

 Let's try viewing this compiled binary in a memory hex viewer such as "xxd".